galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 Coding Style
 ------------

-* Tabs for indentation (spaces permitted if consistent.)
+* Tabs for indentation (spaces permitted if consistent).
 * Order of XML elements:

   * `description`_